Faithlife/FaithlifeData/docs/index.md

 Execute the method within a transaction if it is important to avoid inserting only some of the rows if there is an error.

-The `BulkInsert()` and `BulkInsertAsync()` methods of the `BulkInsertUtility` static class are extension methods on `DbConnectorCommand`.
-They support an optional [`BulkInsertSettings`](Faithlife.Data.BulkInsert/BulkInsertSettings.md) object that allows you to change the maximum number of command parameters and/or the maximum number of rows per batch.
+The `BulkInsert()` and `BulkInsertAsync()` methods of the `BulkInsertUtility` static class are extension methods on [`DbConnectorCommand`](Faithlife.Data/DbConnectorCommand.md).
+They support an optional [`BulkInsertSettings`](Faithlife.Data.BulkInsert/BulkInsertSettings.md) parameter that allows you to change the maximum number of command parameters and/or the maximum number of rows per batch.

 The method returns the total number of rows affected (or, more specifically, the sum of the row counts returned when executing the SQL commands for each batch).